Handling incomplete outcomes and covariates in cluster-randomized trials: doubly-robust estimation, efficiency considerations, and sensitivity analysis: Doubly-robust estimation with incomplete outcome and covariate data

 Assumption \ref{assp:5}(1) places constraints on the convergence rate of the nuisance function estimators to the truth to be faster than $m^{-1/4}$.
-This condition is much weaker than the classical $m^{-1/2}$ rate and can be achieved by many machine learning algorithms, such as deep neural networks \citep{farrell2021deep}, random forests \citep{Wager2016}, and highly-adaptive lasso \citep{benkeser2016highly}.
-For our setting of clustered data, we can simplify the estimator by setting $\widehat{\kappa}(A_i,\bB_{ij}, \bfB_i) = \widehat{\kappa}(A_i,\bB_{ij}, h(\bfB_i))$ for a summary, potentially high-dimensional function $h$ such that the above machine learning models can be directly applied. \cite{emmenegger2023plug} also provided tools to combine machine learning with mixed-effect models for handling clustered data.
-In addition, we assume Assumptions \ref{assp:5}(2) and (3) to control the remainder terms and estimate variance.
+This condition is much weaker than the classical $m^{-1/2}$ rate and can be achieved by many machine learning algorithms, such as deep neural networks \citep{farrell2021deep} and highly-adaptive lasso \citep{benkeser2016highly}.
+For clustered data, we can simplify the estimator by setting $\widehat{\kappa}(A_i, \bfB_i) = \widehat{\kappa}(A_i,\bB_{ij}, h(\bfB_i))$ for a summary, potentially high-dimensional function $h$.
+In addition, we assume Assumptions \ref{assp:5}(2) and \ref{assp:5}(3) to control the remainder terms and allow for variance estimation.